 In the Pikes Peak Region, a total of 8 Opportunity Zones have been designated by the U.S. Department of Treasury.

-Interested investors will be able to defer their capital gains taxes by investing them in Opportunity Funds that provide needed long-term investments in our region’s Opportunity Zones.
+Interested investors will be able to defer their capital gains taxes by investing them in Opportunity Funds that provide needed long-term investments in our region’s Opportunity Zones to promote economic vitality.

 Possible investment opportunities could include: